Forgot password

 The Galar region is fairly diverse, with Glimwood Tangle in particular being a beautiful fairytale forest.
 It also gets points for introducing the first open-world area to the Pokemon franchise.
 The Wild Area is to Pokemon what Hyrule Field is to Zelda.
 However, it isn’t as interesting as other open worlds in the franchise, and can lead to areas feeling disconnected.

 Galar’s culture when it comes to Pokemon battles is unique.
 Whereas the anime has always treated Pokemon training as a sport, with televised events and championships, Galar leans into this aspect whole-heartedly.
 Not a single gym battle goes by without an audience in the hundreds or thousands.
-Even the villainous Team Star are based on football hooligans, obsessively following your rival Marnie and obstructing other trainers in their own journeys.
+Even the villainous Team Yell are based on football hooligans, obsessively following your rival Marnie and obstructing other trainers in their own journeys.
 Even the Elite Four is replaced with a tournament, with trainers facing each other – and Gym Leaders – just like a soccer tournament.

 8. Kalos